coreos/etcd-ca/Documentation/architecture.md

 ### Depot

 The Depot is the storage manager.
-All certifications and keys are stored in the Depot: CA, host, CSR, etc.
+All files are stored in the Depot: certificates, keys, certificate requests and etc.

 **NOTE:**The backing store is the file system.
 Users could fetch all certifications and keys without the help of the program.

 **NOTE:**File system permissions are used to secure certifications and keys.
 Data is categorized into different security level, and each level has its own specific permission.

-### CertAuthority
+### Cmd

-The CertAuthority is Certification Authority (CA).

-It generates new key and certification for CA is no one exists.

-It signs CSRs.
+The cmd package is to handle commands according to its meaning.

+## Object Model

-### HostCertManager
+### Certificate

-The HostCertManager is responsible for managing host certification.
+The Certificate represents certificate issued.

-It creates new certification for certain host.
+It could be CA certificate, or certificate for host.

-It takes the signed CSRs into management.
+### Key

+The Key represents key generated, which consists of private key and public key.

+It is used to sign and verify certificates.

-### PermMonitor
+### Certificate signing request

-The PermMonitor acts as monitor of all permission stuffs.

-It checks the permission of user to operate on moving parts.

-It gives out the file permission for generated files.

-## Common Parts
+The Certificate signing request is the request that sends to CA for signing to generate certificate for host.

-### CLI
+### Certificate Authority Info

-CLI is command line interface.
+The Certificate Authority Info is the extra information needed for CA.

+Serial number, the only member of Info, represents number that has been used for signing so far.
+It is recorded to ensure that serial number issued for each certificate is unique.